r3trofitted/r3trofitted.github.io/_posts/2023-07-25-thawing-strings.md

 when what I've learned turns against you instead of helping you.
 Having strong opinions and hardcoded knowledge is fine, until said opinions and knowledge turn out to be false, or even worse, out-of-date.

-Case in point: the `frozen-string-litteral` feature in Ruby.
+Case in point: the `frozen-string-literal` feature in Ruby.

-Back in 2015, I learned that Ruby 3 would make `String` objects _frozen_ by default, and as a transitional measure, a new magic comment had been introduced: `#frozen_string_litteral: true`.
+Back in 2015, I learned that Ruby 3 would make `String` objects _frozen_ by default, and as a transitional measure, a new magic comment had been introduced: `#frozen_string_literal: true`.
 Add it to your Ruby 2.3 file, and its (non-interpolated) strings would be frozen, as they should eventually be in Ruby 3.

 As a diligent rubyist trying to stay on the edge, I started adding this magic comment scrupulously at the top of all my